astropy/photutils/docs/photutils/morphology.rst

 --------------------

 `photutils.morphology` provides several functions to calculate the centroid of a single source.
-They centroid methods are:
+The centroid methods are:

 * :func:`~photutils.morphology.centroid_com`: Calculates the object
   center of mass from 2D image moments.